ktywelch/NoteTaker/README.md

 * node.js
 * npm and modules express,fs,nanoid
 * bootstrap for styling

+## Testing
+To test the script run "npm test" from the Develop directory - these tests will add a new note that contains the the followin:
+      id: '9999',
+      title: 'Balance accounts',
+      text: 'Balance account books by end of day Monday'

+When he test queires for id 9999 the above will be returned.

 ## Contributions
 Recognizing contributors and sites that helped in development: